jasongwartz/kube-deploy/README.md

 ### Running Tests

+The test sets are defined in the format:

+    tests:
+    - name: <testSet name>
+      dockerArgs: <the arguments that will be passed to docker run. `-d` is very often useful>
+      commands:
+      - array of
+      - shell commands that
-The Docker image will be started using "detached" mode, the `-d` flag.
+      - will be executed after the
+      - test container has started

+There's even a `deploy.yaml` for `kube-deploy`, which tests that the source code can build and run.

 An example test set configuration looks like this:

     tests:
     - name: Test container can start
-      dockerArgs:
+      dockerArgs: -d
       commands:
       - docker ps | grep 'test'
     - name: Test that container can respond to ping
-      dockerArgs: -p 3000:3000 -e ENVIRONMENT=development
+      dockerArgs: -d -p 3000:3000 -e ENVIRONMENT=development
       commands:
       - curl --quiet localhost:3000
-    - name: Run the test script
+    - name: Run the test scripts
       dockerArgs: -p 3000:3000
       commands:
       - sh test.sh